 Butler was optioned to Triple-A Iowa on Tuesday, Gordon Wittenmyer of the Chicago Sun-Times reports.

 Butler posted a serviceable 3.86 ERA as a big-league starter this season, but with John Lackey returning to the rotation and Jose Quintana entering the fold as well, there was simply no room on the roster for the former first rounder.
 He'll likely act as a rotation piece for the I-Cubs until another starter is needed in Chicago.

 Butler will make the transition to the bullpen, Carrie Muskat of MLB.com reports.

-With the addition of Jose Quintana and Kyle Hendricks' return on the horizon (hand), Butler will slide to the bullpen for the foreseeable future.
+With the addition of Jose Quintana and the return of Kyle Hendricks (hand) on the horizon, Butler will slide to the bullpen for the foreseeable future.
 During 12 appearances (11 starts) this season, Butler has posted a 3.88 ERA with a 1.41 WHIP.
 It will be interesting to see how Butler does coming out of the bullpen, as his 30:27 K:BB doesn't make him a strikeout pitcher by any means.
 On the flip side, he has done a great job limiting home runs during his time on the mound, allowing just four over the course of 53.1 innings in 2017.

 Butler (4-3) allowed no runs on four hits and three walks along with a hit batsman while striking out one across four innings, but didn't factor into the decision Friday against the Pirates.